Y2d1337/Cyber-Defenders/Injector/Challenge WriteUp.md

 ### 11 How many users were added by the attacker?
- To find the users on the muchine used the `SAM` file first i ran the `hivelist` command
+ To find the users on the muchine used the `SAM` file First i ran the `hivelist` command

  #### Explanation:
  > To locate the virtual addresses of registry hives in memory, and the full paths to the corresponding hive on disk, use the `hivelist` command.
 If you want to print values from a certain hive, run this command first so you can see the address of the hives.